kin14270476/Glossary/README.md

 5.
 ### Programing Paradigms
 #### Procedural Paradigms
-Procedural Paradigms is a way of programing in which it can make decision depending on the situation to go to a different line in the program.
-It also know as procedural proggramming.
+Procedural paradigms is a type of programming which has the code excuted in a linear sequence.
+A key feature of procedual paradigms is that you can separte functions from your code into self contained procedures that will do a certain task as long as it has the corect input and output.
+Procedures can easily be transfered into another project due to them being self contained.
+Ussaly procedural paradigms are made up of mulitple procedures which are called from the main section of code.
+Procedural paradigms are also know as procedural programming.
 #### Object-Orientated Paradigms
-Object-orientated paradigms is a way of programing in which code stored inside of object which can be call muiltple times.
-The a section of code in object is called a method.
-These object will have properties attached to them which effect how they act.
-To creating a object requires a class which has proerties
+Object-orientated paradigms is a way of programming that uses objects which contains properties and can communicate with other objects.
+Object can communicate with each other through calling methods of object which act as functions.
+Class are templates for a spefic object which can make muiltple simlar objects.
+Class can transfer properties to another class or object through inheritance in which a base class called a parent whill copy over selected properties over to a child.
+Object-orientated paradigms are also know as object-oritated programming.
-#### Event-driven Paradigms
+#### Event-Driven Paradigms
-Event-driven paradigms is a way of programing in which code is excuted when certain event happen like a keyboard being pressed or after certain amount has passed.
-It does this by haveing a listener for the event and when it is activated it will call a event handler which will  function and excute it.
-Event-driven paradigms are mainly used in GUI(graphical user interface)programs as each of the buttons would be set as listener.
+Event-driven paradigms is a way programing which focus on events which is broken up into event listener and event handler.
+An event listener is a loop that is constantly checking to see if something has happened such as key being pressed or a varible being at certain value and if it has happend it will call an apropate event handler.
+An event handler is code that will be excuted when a certain event happens so for example if a H key was pressed, program would display the letter h.
+Event-driven paradigms are also know as event-driven programming.
+### Relationship
+#### Variables
+All three types of paradigms uses variables in different ways.
+Event-driven uses variables to be used in event lisener as some lisener are waiting for the variable to reach a certain value before triggering.
+Object-orientated uses variables in object and class to values that can be access by each other as long they have the correct access.
+Procedural can use procedures to do caluation on variable which will be used later on in the code.
+#### Loops
+All three types of paradigms uses loops in different ways.
+Event-driven use them in event listener so that they can constainly keep checking if an event happens.
+Object-Orientated use them in object to repeat task until a condition is met.
+When procedural uses loops it is normaly turn them into a procedure so that you can call it instead of having to create multiple loops.
 ### Debugging
 ## Professional Practice
 ###